sonatype-nexus-community/DevAudit/README.md

 - `oneget` Do a package audit of the system OneGet package source on Windows.

 - `nuget` Do a package audit of a NuGet v2 package source.
-You must specify the location of the NuGet packages.config file you wish to audit using the `-f` or `--file` option otherwise the current directory will be searched.
+You must specify the location of the NuGet `packages.config` file you wish to audit using the `-f` or `--file` option otherwise the current directory will be searched for this file.
 - `bower` Do a package audit of a Bower package source.
-You must specify the location of the Bower packages.json file you wish to audit using the `-f` or `--file` option otherwise the current directory will be searched.
+You must specify the location of the Bower `packages.json` file you wish to audit using the `-f` or `--file` option otherwise the current directory will be searched for this file.
 - `composer` Do a package audit of a Composer package source.
-You must specify the location of the Composer composer.json file you wish to audit using the `-f` or `--file` option otherwise the current directory will be searched.
+You must specify the location of the Composer `composer.json` file you wish to audit using the `-f` or `--file` option otherwise the current directory will be searched for this file.

 - `dpkg` [Experimental] Do a package audit of the system dpkg package source on Debian Linux and derivatives.